Prostitution in the British Overseas Territories: Saint Helena, Ascension and Tristan da Cunha

+More information is needed about Ascension and Tristan da Cunha.

 South Georgia and the South Sandwich Islands

 The South Georgia and the South Sandwich Islands have no permanent inhabitants.

 Turks and Caicos Islands

 Prostitution is common on the Turks and Caicos Islands, especially in Providenciales.
 Many of the sex workers are from Eastern Europe and the Dominican Republic.
 There is some female sex tourism on the islands.
 Sex trafficking and HIV are problems in the country.